Entropy-stable positivity-preserving DG schemes for Boltzmann-Poisson models of collisional electronic transport along energy bands: Stability of DG schemes under entropy norms

 \subsection{2DX-3DK Problem: DG scheme and Stability under an entropy norm for Periodic and Reflective Boundary Conditions}

-We consider now a 2D problem in position space (which requires a 3D dimensionality in momentum), using as momentum coordinates a normalized Kane energy band $\omega$, a normalized polar component $\mu$ and the azimuthal angle $\varphi$ (the same as in \cite{CGMS-CMAME2008}).
-This problem has the following semi-discrete DG formulation using an entropy norm: to find a function $f_h$ such that for all $g_h$ it holds that
+We consider now a 2D problem in position space (which requires a 3D dimensionality in momentum), using as momentum coordinates the same as in \cite{CGMS-CMAME2008}: a normalized polar component $\mu$, the azimuthal angle $\varphi$, and a normalized Kane energy band $\omega$,